jiahaoli57/FinOL/docs/source/key_features/optimizers.rst

 ``Adadelta``
 ~~~~~~~~~~~~

 :Description: Adadelta is a robust learning rate method that can be applied in a variety of situations.
-This method has trivial computational overhead compared to SGD while providing a per-dimension learning rate, and shows promising result on MNIST and a large scale Speech recognition dataset.
+This method has trivial computational overhead compared to SGD while providing a per-dimension learning rate, and shows promising results on MNIST and a large scale Speech recognition dataset.
 :Source: `An Adaptive Learning Rate Method <https://arxiv.org/abs/1212.5701>`__.
 :Pseudo-Code:
 .. figure:: ../../images/optimizers/Adadelta.png